jeffwidman/cqlsh/README.md

 a module.
 This allows it to be used as a library, not just an executable script.
 It also provides better Windows support.
 Details in https://github.com/jeffwidman/cqlsh/pull/7 by @bschoening.

+Note: This release was yanked from PyPI because it [broke Python 2 compatibility](https://github.com/jeffwidman/cqlsh/issues/11).

 #### 6.0.0 (Aug 3, 2021)

 This packages `cqlsh` `6.0.0` from [Cassandra 4.0](https://github.com/apache/cassandra/blob/cassandra-4.0.0/bin/cqlsh.py):